Cumbernauld: Modern times

 The Centre, built in the 1960s to serve the town's commercial needs in one brutalist megastructure, has often been described as one of the ugliest and least-loved examples of post-war design in Scotland.
 Despite its bad press, Cumbernauld is regarded as representing a significant moment in town design, and in 1993 it was listed as one of the sixty key monuments of post-war architecture by the international conservation organisation DoCoMoMo.
 In March 2022, the building was scheduled to be demolished.

-The residential structure of Cumbernauld was noteworthy in that there were no pedestrian crossings of any kind.
+The original residential structure of Cumbernauld was noteworthy in that there were no pedestrian crossings or traffic light signals of any kind, although this has changed.